Margaret Parry – Chair

 Cynthia saw the effects of Domestic Violence through her role as a Magistrate which led her to apply to become a trustee with Lighthouse Women’s Aid in 2004.
-For the past few years Cynthia has been in the role of Vice Chair and this year she took the role of Chair.
+From November 2015 until November 2019 Cynthia was Chair of the Board of Trustees, having previously occupied the role of Vice Chair for several years.

-Cynthia has worked with Suffolk County Council in programme and project management and worked for many years with Eastern Electricity.
-Cynthia’s experience gives her a wealth of knowledge and expertise to bring to our Board of Trustees.
+Cynthia worked for many years with Eastern Electricity, in several different roles, followed by some time at Suffolk County Council in programme and project management.
+She currently works for another local charity, ActivLives, helping to run the organisation and managing the finances.
+Cynthia’s varied experience gives her a wealth of knowledge and expertise to bring to our Board of Trustees.

 Judith joined the board in 2009.
 Judith has learnt a lot supporting Lighthouse Women’s Aid with visits to the Refuge and volunteering regularly at the Women’s Centre.
 She finds the work at Lighthouse truly inspiring and is proud to be associated with our work.